WordPress vs. Grav CMS – Flat-File CMS vs. Database-Driven CMS

 Considering your options, consider how tools like Auto Page Rank can assist with your SEO efforts.

-These tools analyze your website’s performance and suggest ways to improve.
+These tools analyze your website’s performance and provide suggestions for improvement.
 With insights into your page rank and tips on climbing higher, you’ll be set for a robust online presence.

 Advantages of Grav CMS